Take a 1-min quiz to get a personalized workout plan Male Female

 The Bottom Line

-Swimming is a great cardio activity that has a great burning power and offers several health benefits.
-While most think of it as recreational and not as a workout, it offers the best of both worlds.
-So, if you have been looking to find a fun, adventurous workout, select which of the swimming workout plans above works for you.
-And while at it remember to eat healthy meals, drink plenty of water and get enough rest.
+Swimming is a great cardio activity that has great calorie-burning potential and offers several health benefits.
+While most people think of swimming as recreational and not as a workout, it offers the best of both worlds.
+So, if you’ve been looking to find a fun, adventurous workout, choose the swimming workout plan above that works for you.
+You must also remember to eat healthy meals, drink plenty of water, and get enough rest.

 DISCLAIMER: